Mittens (chess)

 Mittens is a chess engine developed by Chess.com.
 It was released on January 1, 2023, alongside four other engines, all of them given cat-related names.
 The engine became a viral sensation in the chess community due to exposure through content made by chess streamers and a social media marketing campaign, later contributing to record levels of traffic to the Chess.com website and causing issues with database scalability.

 Mittens was given a rating of one point by Chess.com, although it was evidently stronger than that.
 Various chess masters played matches against the engine, with players such as Hikaru Nakamura and Levy Rozman drawing and losing their games respectively.
 A month after its release, Mittens was removed from the website on February 1, as expected through Chess.com's monthly bot cycles.
 In December 2023, Mittens was brought back in a group of Chess.com's most popular bots of 2023.
 In January 2024, Mittens was removed again.
+As of September 2026, Mittens has been brought back as a coach.